-Born and raised in Auckland, Damon began playing the cello shortly before his 4th birthday.
-From his formative start through the Suzuki Method with Sally-Anne and Anna-Marie Alloway, Damon went on to intensive studies with baroque specialist and cello pedagogue James Bush.
+Damon began playing the cello shortly before his 4th birthday.
+From his formative start through the Suzuki Method with Sally-Anne and Anna-Marie Alloway, Damon went on to intensive studies with baroque specialist James Bush.

 In 2020 his chamber group Trio Achilles was runner-up at the NZCT National Chamber Music Competition, winning the inaugural Helen Young Diamond award.
-Damon was the recipient of a generous scholarship through the Chiron Group for three consecutive years and, in 2021, achieved the NZQA Top Scholar award for the highest NCEA Scholarship Music score in the country.
-Also an avid jazz, rock, and big band drummer, Damon’s rock group won the Auckland Central Finals and reached the Rockquest National Finals in 2020.
+Damon was the recipient of a generous three-year scholarship through the Chiron Group and, in 2021, achieved the NZQA Top Scholar award for the highest NCEA Scholarship Music score in the country.

-Damon is in his first year of a conjoint Bachelor of Music/Bachelor of Science, under James Tennant, and has been the Principal Cello of the AYO since 2021.
-Damon plays a fine Carboni Cello on generous loan to him through the Sir Michael Hill Foundation Instrument Bank.
+Damon has been the Principal Cello of the AYO since 2021 and plays a fine Carboni cello on generous loan to him through the Sir Michael Hill Foundation Instrument Bank.